Limonium Sinuatum: Uses, Care & Cultivation

 Winged flower stems are about 70 cm (28 inches) tall and appear in summer.
 White, pink, purple, and yellow flowers appear in short, papery clusters and have been known to become invasive.

 These flowers are known for their long-lasting color.
 Despite the fading of the central corolla, the paper-like calyces last for weeks.
-Since statice retains its color for years after drying, it has been nicknamed the “everlasting flower.”

 In other cultural traditions, sea lavender signifies sympathy so wreaths and bouquets with Limonium are often placed on grave sites.
 You can also use it to wish for success.